LISA-KOREA/UPLOADER-BOT-V4/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+name: 🐛 Bug Report
-about: Create a report to help us improve
+description: Report a bug to help us improve.
-title: ''
+title: "[Bug] "  # Pre-fills issue title with "[Bug] "
-labels: ''
+labels: ["bug"]
-assignees: ''
+assignees: []

----

-**Describe the bug**
+body:
+  - type: markdown
+    attributes:
+      value: "## 🛠️ Bug Report\nThank you for taking the time to report an issue!
+Please fill out the details below."

+  - type: textarea
+    id: bug-description
+    attributes:
+      label: "🔍 Describe the bug"
-A clear and concise description of what the bug is.
+      description: "Provide a clear and concise description of the issue."

-**To Reproduce**
+      placeholder: "A brief summary of the bug..."
+    validations:
+      required: true

+  - type: textarea
+    id: reproduction-steps
+    attributes:
+      label: "📝 Steps to Reproduce"
-Steps to reproduce the behavior:
+      description: "List the steps to reproduce the issue."
+      placeholder: |
         1. Go to '...'
-2. Click on '....'
+        2. Click on '...'
-3. Scroll down to '....'
+        3. Scroll down to '...'
-4. See error
+        4. See the error...

-**Expected behavior**
+    validations:
+      required: true

+  - type: textarea
+    id: expected-behavior
+    attributes:
+      label: "✅ Expected Behavior"
-A clear and concise description of what you expected to happen.
+      description: "Describe what you expected to happen instead."

-**Screenshots**
+      placeholder: "I expected it to..."
+    validations:
+      required: true

+  - type: textarea
+    id: actual-behavior
+    attributes:
+      label: "❌ Actual Behavior"
+      description: "Describe what actually happened."
+      placeholder: "Instead, this happened..."
+    validations:
+      required: true

+  - type: input
+    id: environment-desktop
+    attributes:
+      label: "💻 Desktop (if applicable)"
+      description: "Provide details about your desktop environment."
+      placeholder: "OS: Windows 11 | Browser: Chrome | Version: 115.0"

+  - type: input
+    id: environment-mobile
+    attributes:
+      label: "📱 Smartphone (if applicable)"
+      description: "Provide details about your mobile environment."
+      placeholder: "Device: iPhone 13 | OS: iOS 16 | Browser: Safari"

+  - type: textarea
+    id: screenshots
+    attributes:
+      label: "📷 Screenshots (if applicable)"
-If applicable, add screenshots to help explain your problem.
+      description: "Attach screenshots to help explain the problem."

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
+      placeholder: "Drag and drop or paste images here."

+  - type: textarea
+    id: additional-context
+    attributes:
+      label: "📝 Additional Context"
-Add any other context about the problem here.
+      description: "Any other relevant information about the issue?"
+      placeholder: "Additional details..."